NerdParker/Song-Popularity/README.md

 ### Lyric Sentiment Analysis:
 The lyric sentiment analysis work can be found in `Practicum BB Lyric Sentiment Analysis.ipynb` in the `Jupyter Notebooks` folder as well as the respective python files in the `Python files` folder.

 1. In addition to previous text cleaning bi-gram and tri-gram models were made and lemmatized for the text cleaning.
-TextBlob was sued to determine the sentiment of the lyrics and the results plotted below:
+TextBlob was used to determine the sentiment of the lyrics and the results plotted below:

 ![alt text](https://github.com/NerdParker/Song-Popularity-Capstone/blob/master/Images/Lyric%20Sentiment.png)